capactio/capact/docs/proposal/20201209-action-rollback.md

 1. User runs workflow.
 1. User uninstalls Jira with all unused dependencies.

-### Rejected ideas
+### Alternative: Rollback defined as a separate Implementation manifest

-The following paragraph lists all alternatives, which have been rejected during the proposal brainstorming.
+> **NOTE:** The following paragraph describes an alternative idea, which have been rejected during the brainstorming phase.

-#### Rollback defined as a separate Implementation manifest

 Instead of introducing `Rollback` Custom Resource, Rollback Action could be defined as an ordinary separate Implementation manifest.

-> **NOTE** The examples from this paragraph assume that there is a separate Interface and Implementation for Helm uninstall action.
+The examples from this paragraph assume that there is a separate Interface and Implementation for Helm uninstall action.

-**Example 1: PostgreSQL uninstallation**
+#### Example 1: PostgreSQL uninstallation

 Consider the Implementation for PostgreSQL installation via Helm chart: